cbendetti/Bendetti_Portfolio/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a senior at [Macalester College](https://www.macalester.edu/) studying Statistics and Philosophy.
-I am looking forward to starting a Masters in Buisness Analytics at the Robert H. Smith School of Buisness at the [University of Maryland](https://www.rhsmith.umd.edu/) in August 2020.
+Camilla is a incoming student at the Robert H. Smith School of Buisness at the [University of Maryland](https://www.rhsmith.umd.edu/) She will start a Masters in Buisness Analytics in August 2020.
+In May 2020 Camilla finished her B.A. in Statistics and Philosophy at [Macalester College](https://www.macalester.edu/).

-Currently, I'm working at [BETA](https://beta.mn) as an Operations and Marketing Associate.
-BETA is a non-profit accelerator program for start-ups in the twin cities.
-My role as President of the Entrepreneurship Club at Macalester College sparked my interest in this position at BETA in order to engage more closely with the local start-up community.
-When I am not studying or working, I like to spend my time playing tennis as captain of the D3 tennis team at Macalester.
+Currently, she is working at [BETA](https://beta.mn) as an Operations and Marketing Associate.
+BETA is a non-profit accelerator program for start-ups in the Twin Cities.
+Her role as President of the Entrepreneurship Club at Macalester College sparked her interest in this position at BETA in order to engage more closely with the local start-up community.
+When she is not studying or working, she likes to spend her time outside and playing tennis.